grindtildeath/bank-statement-reconcile/account_partner_reconcile/readme/DESCRIPTION.rst

-Prohibits reconciliation for items:
+This module restricts reconciliation between journal items when:

- - with different partners
+ - both items have different partners
- - items with partner and without it
+ - one item is with partner and the other without it

-This rule applies only for items with receivable and payable account type
+This rule applies only for journal items using receivable and payable account type.

-As on moment of instalation some items aleready was reconciled you can see them in menu Accounting/Adviser/Reconciled Journal Items above the rules
+As at the moment of installation some journal items could have been reconciled using different partners, you can detect them in menu Accounting > Adviser > Reconciled items with partner mismatch.